 The course really starts to come to life on the 10th.
 We fire our tee shots, blind again, over a marker post and onto a fairway below.
 The green is beautifully positioned between an avenue of trees with bunkers either side.

 The par 3 11th is another excellent hole.
 Short, yes but not straightforward.
 Bunkers await.
-An amphitheatre of rough, curves around behind the green.
-It’s a delightful setting for a par 3 with the green long from back to front.
+An amphitheatre of rough curves around the green.
+It’s a delightful setting for a par 3 with the green 30 yards long from back to front.

 By now word has spread.
 As we approach the 15th tee a gentleman playing an adjoining hole introduces himself.
 “You must be the two who turned up on the wrong day,” he says with a smile.
 “I’m Alan, the club secretary, you’re very welcome.”
 And that was the feeling from start to finish at Burnley Golf Club.
 We genuinely were made to feel very welcome, which isn’t always the case in this game we all love.
 But here it seems to be par for the course.